astramieri/azure-data-fundamentals/docs/module_5/azure_datalake_storage.md

 To create an Azure Data Lake Store Gen2 files system, you must enable the **Hierarchical Namespace** option of an Azure Storage account.

 You can do this when initially creating the storage account, or you can upgrade an existing Azure Storage account to support Data Lake Gen2.
-Be aware however that upgrading is a one-way process.
+Be aware however that upgrading is a **one-way process**.
 After upgrading a storage account to support a hierarchical namespace for blob storage, you can’t revert it to a flat namespace.

 ![Azure Data Lake Storage Gen2](azure_datalake_storage.png)